originalmagneto/OCP-provizie-NEW/NETLIFY_DEPLOYMENT.md

 If you encounter issues with secrets scanning during deployment:

 1. Check the build logs to identify which values are being flagged as secrets.
-2. Update the `SECRETS_SCAN_SMART_DETECTION_OMIT_VALUES` environment variable to include those values, separated by commas.
+2. We've disabled smart detection entirely by setting `SECRETS_SCAN_SMART_DETECTION_ENABLED` to `false` in the netlify.toml file.
-3. If necessary, you can disable smart detection entirely by setting `SECRETS_SCAN_SMART_DETECTION_ENABLED` to `false`, but this is not recommended as it reduces security.
+3. If you prefer a more targeted approach, you can re-enable smart detection and use `SECRETS_SCAN_SMART_DETECTION_OMIT_VALUES` to specify only certain values to ignore, separated by commas.

 ### References